Welcome to Holsworthy Medical Centre

 After many years with the practice Dr Lee will be leaving the practice at the end of September to take up a post nearer to his home.
 He will be greatly missed by patients and staff alike.
 Dr Lee will be replaced by a new doctor - Dr ANDREW Brown who will take up his post in October.
 Dr Lee is still available for appointments as normal until 30th September.

-Dr James Hambidge, who has been with us for 4 months to gain extended GP experience, left the practice on July 31st.
+Dr James Hambidge, who was with us for 4 months to gain extended GP experience, left the practice on July 31st.
 We wish him well in his new placement.
 Dr Sarah El-Badawy has now joined the practice this month and will be with us for 4 months like Dr Hambidge.
 After an initial settling-in period she will be available for appointments and offers a full range of GP services.

 BLOOD PRESSURE MONITORING

 If you would like to use our own form for monitoring your blood pressure at home please press BLOOD PRESSURE FORM download and/or print off.

 Did you know that other health care providers in the local area may be able to help with your healthcare needs?
 Simple ailments such as coughs, colds, diarrhoea, sore throats and headaches are now being dealt with at your local chemist.
 Under a new scheme, qualified staff at Boots and Lloyds are now able to prescribe some medications for minor illnesses.
 Other conditions that can be treated under this scheme are: conjunctivitis, impetigo, nappy rash, uncomplicated urinary infections and oral thrush.
 If your health is usually good then this service may be of use to you if you become unwell.
 Ask at your chemist for details.
 Normal prescription charges apply if prescription items are required.
 If you qualify for free prescriptions then you will not have to pay.